Decreasing the cost of software documentation

 - Ask for all changes at the same time.

-- Involve documentation experts in the design of the user interface.
+- Include documentation experts in the design of the user interface.
 Possibly, they will see simpler ways of doing things.
 (In one case, TechScribe showed how to decrease a software installation from fourteen screens to only one screen.
 TechScribe saw what the software developers could not see.)

 - Make sure that the software has been tested.
 Alternatively, include the technical writers in the testing process.
 Sometimes, technical writers find errors that testers do not find, because technical writers do not work to test schedules.